slalom-saa/fit-stacks/docs/walkthrough/1. Design/overview.md

 **Output**: Returns the ID of the added product.

+**Events**:

+Product Added Event

+> List any events that need to be raised and possibly consumed.

 **Rules**:
 1. A product with the same name does not already exist.
 2. The user must be an employee.